QianQ77/WebCrawler/README.md

 # WebCrawler
-A web-crawler in Java

-Using Jsoup to parse the URLs and use Jsoup selector to find all 'a' tags with "href" attribute;
+<ul> Use Jsoup to parse the URLs and use Jsoup selector to find all 'a' tags with "href" attribute;

 Crawl with multiple threads;

-Saving visited URLs into Neo4j, a graph database, so we can create a complte graph of a website;
+Save visited URLs into Neo4j, a graph database, so we can create a complte graph of a website;

-Using Spring Data to interacti with Neo4j;
+Use Spring Data to interacti with Neo4j;

-Using Spring Boot to wireup;
+Use Spring Boot to wireup;

-Using Mockito library and PowerMock library for unit test;
+Use Mockito library and PowerMock library for unit test;

-Using Java8 Predicates;
+Use Java8 Predicates;

 A Few Factors When Building a Web Crawler